ttddyy/spring-mock-testcontext/README.md

 While writing tests with mock-frameworks, I have to explicitly prepare mock objects: such as instantiating mocks or annotating mocked variables, as well as resetting or re-assigning mocks between tests.
 I think these code can be considered as infrastructure code for using mock-frameworks.
-The `Auto Mock Feature` is to automate those mocking infrastructure logic.
+The `Auto Mock Feature` is to automate these mocking infrastructure logic.
 In other word, when this feature is enabled, automatically inject mock beans if dependency injection cannot resolve the target beans from user specified application configurations.